 Faculty and staff may update their preferred contact information by accessing university webforms and completing the “HR Employee Emergency Notification” webform.

-While we do not recommend unsubscribing entirely from the system, you may send an email to email@example.com to request a phone number to be added to the Do Not Call database for UD Alert.
+While we do not recommend unsubscribing entirely from the system, faculty, staff, students, and parents of students may send an email to email@example.com to request a phone number to be added to the Do Not Call database for UD Alert.
 In this email, please clearly list the number(s) that you wish to be added to the list.
 Please keep in mind, for an emergency on campus, UD Alert is the primary means of communicating important information to individuals.
 We do NOT recommend that you opt out of receiving the alerts on your office phone, your mobile/cell phone or your email.

 Is there a website available to obtain more information about UD Alert?